Mavrikant/DOORS-DXL-Scripts/README.md

 ![Copy Links Tool](images/Copy_links.png)

-Its copies links on the source object to the destination object.
+It copies the links from the source object to the destination object.

 ### Export all modules into HTML

 These scripts recursively export all items under the project to a folder as a fancy-styled useful HTML report.

-Following batch command can be used with **Task Scheduler** to periodically export modules.
+The following batch command can be used with **Task Scheduler** to periodically export modules.

 ```"C:\Program Files (x86)\IBM\Rational\DOORS\9.5\bin\doors.exe" -u "USERNAME" -P "PASSWORD" -p "PROJECT_NAME" -b "addins\user\ExportAllModulesIntoHTML.dxl" -W```

-HTML reports can be served with python's simple http server command ```python -m http.server 1111```
+HTML reports can be served using Python's simple HTTP server command: ```python -m http.server 1111```.

 ## License